mspitteler/dcf77_magic/README.md

 ## Error resilience of the time decoder

-The carrier signal can still have a large amount of noise on it.
-This is why a matched filter is used to detect phase of the (almost) periodic carrier.
+The demodulated signal (after envelope detection) can still have a large amount of noise on it.
+This is why a matched filter is used to detect phase of the (almost) periodic demodulated signal.
 On top of this the time decoder is also made as robust as possible without having to do smart tricks with what we know about time.
 The way it basically works now is that the BCD re-encoded/synthesized bits of the RTC are compared to the BCD bits of the received time every minute and if a specific bit (let's say the 10s bit of the minute for example) is wrong for more than 10 minutes, it is flipped (so we would flip the RTC from 10:20 to 10:30 in case of the example).
 This works surprisingly well (even for the fast changing minute bits) since the bits are in BCD encoding.
 This algorithm works very close to a 50% bit error rate, (I haven't really done measurements yet on how close we can get reliably) although in some cases (when it has a really bad error rate) it can take almost a day to obtain the correct time, and probability of losing time at some point is high ofcourse.

 ## Usage